john-science/john-science.github.io/_drafts/2018-09-27-installing-pi-hole.md

 * **Step 2** Install an operating system on your Pi.

 To do this, you will need an SD card reader, the ability to format your SD card, and the a disk image utility.

+Personally, I am running all of this from a Ubuntu 16.04 machine.

 First, I need to format my 32GB micro SD card.
 To start, I need it's name: